rmccrear/lv-3-may-2024/week-4/assignment.md

 You are welcome to ask questions and work together to achieve this goal.

+Finally, deploy your app to [Vercel](https://vercel.com/) and link it in the about section of your README.
+(See the documentation at vercel.com for how to deploy your app.
+It is very straightforward once you push your code to GitHub.
+Your website will be live at `https://your-project-name.vercel.app`.)

 ## Stretch Goals

 ### Stretch Goal 1 Muli-cat